-- Reduced early retirement benefits after 10 years of service are payable at the earlier of either: - age 55 or older; or - -75 or more points (age plus credited service equals or exceeds 75).
+- Reduced early retirement benefits after 10 years of service are payable at the earlier of either: - age 55 or older; or - 75 or more points (age plus credited service equals or exceeds 75).

-The reduction for early retirement benefits is determined using an actuarial equivalence with an applicable interest rate and mortality table similar to those used for Social Security purposes.
+The reduction for early retirement benefits is determined using an actuarial equivalence with an applicable interest rate and mortality table.
 Currently, Messrs.
-Crandall, Eisenbrown, Kulaszewicz, and Ruff have met the eligibility requirements for early retirement with a reduced benefit.
+Crandall, Kulaszewicz, and Moret have met the eligibility requirements for early retirement with a reduced benefit.
 Mr. Nosbusch has met the eligibility requirements for early retirement with an unreduced benefit.